-- adverse impact likely significant adverse impact likely impact uncertain - 8.7 The above assessment indicates the potential benefits and harm (subject to more detailed testing) in respect of the various site options, and topics where further assessment is required to understand the likely nature of any impact.
-The ecological assessment will depend on the findings of a walkover survey, but none of the sites are in close proximity to designated wildlife sites.
-Potential adverse impacts have been identified, but the assessment does not suggest that there will be significant harm arising from any one site, with the possible exception of site 7 (Land east of Netherhay Lane, between Drimpton and Netherhay) and site 14 (Land at Axe Mill Industrial Estate, Netherhay) where the assessment has identified the potential loss of a sizeable area of Grade 2 farmland, where potential harm has been noted for sites that may be included within the draft plan.
-Sites 9 (Land south of the Mill House, Kittwhistle) and 15 (Land at Beck's Field, Netherhay) also perform poorly with a number of topic areas where possible harm has been identified, compared to limited benefits, which suggests that these may be less suitable for allocation compared to some of the available alternatives. - Additional more detailed checks will be required.
-Potential mitigation measures will need to be 8.8 considered further in regard to allocating sites, at the next stage, to help maximise environmental benefits and minimize the potential for harm.
+- Key:++significant positive impact likely+positive impact likely0neutral impact likely - adverse impact likely significant adverse impact likely impact uncertain - 8.7 The above assessment indicated the potential benefits and harm (subject to more detailed testing) in respect of the various site options.
+A more detailed ecological assessment would be undertaken prior to allocating sites, but none of the sites are in close proximity to designated wildlife areas.
+Potential adverse impacts have been identified, but the assessment does not suggest that there will be significant harm arising from any one site, with the possible exception of site 7 (Land east of Netherhay Lane, between Drimpton and Netherhay) and site 14 (Land at Axe Mill Industrial Estate, Netherhay) where the assessment has identified the potential loss of a sizeable area of Grade 2 farmland. where potential harm has been noted for sites that may be included within the draft plan.
+Sites 9 (Land south of the Mill House, Kittwhistle) and 15 (Land at Beck's Field, Netherhay) also perform poorly with a number of topic areas where possible harm has been identified, compared to limited benefits, which suggests that these may be less suitable for allocation compared to some of the available alternatives. - 8.8 Potential mitigation measures will need to be considered further in regard to allocating sites, at the next stage, to help maximise environmental benefits and minimize the potential for harm.